Enforcement of trade apprenticeships for Registered Training Organisations (RTOs)

 Communication will be made directly between the Commission and the RTO.

-Please refer to the Frequently Asked Questions (FAQs) for RTOs for further information.
+Please refer to the Frequently Asked Questions (FAQs) for RTOs for details on the actions required.

 Download FAQ